mayerrobert/jmurmel/README.md

 *(This section replicates the contents of `GETTING STARTED.txt`.)*

-Make sure you have Java 8+ installed (Java 8 is minimum, Java 15 is preferred as it is considerably faster).
+Make sure you have Java 8+ installed (Java 8 is minimum, Java 16 is preferred).

 `java -version` will tell (GNU/linux or Unix or Mac users please adjust as appropriate):